 As Chief Executive, Andrew has been responsible for improving and ensuring the provision of high quality, safe services in the context of sound financial management and the ongoing development of a teaching and research supportive environment.

-Christine Kilpatrick has been Chief Executive of Melbourne Health since 2017.
+Christine Kilpatrick has been Chief Executive of the Royal Melbourne Hospital since 2017.
 Previous appointments include Chief Executive, the Royal Children’s Hospital from 2008 – 2017, Executive Director Medical Services, Melbourne Health and Executive Director Royal Melbourne Hospital, Melbourne Health 2004-2008.
 Prior to these appointments she was a neurologist, specialising in epilepsy.

-Christine is a member of several boards including Orygen, National Centre of Excellence in Youth Mental Health, WEHI, The Florey Institute of Neuroscience and Mental Health and the Victorian Comprehensive Cancer Centre (VCCC).
+Christine is a member of several boards including WEHI, The Florey Institute of Neuroscience and Mental Health and the Victorian Comprehensive Cancer Centre (VCCC).
 She was awarded a Centenary medal in 2003, in 2014 was included in the Victorian Honour Roll of Women, in 2017 was a recipient of the Inaugural Distinguished Fellow’s Award, Royal Australasian College of Medical Administrators, in 2018 inducted in the top 50 Public Sector Women and in 2019 appointed an Officer of the Order of Australia.

 Board Member - South West Healthcare